progsi/shs_yt_1300/README.md

 conda env create -f environment.yml
 ```

-# Getting our dataset (metadata)
+# Getting our dataset

+## Getting the audio features (CREMA-PCP and CQT Spectograms)

+TBA

+## Getting the metadata

 Since we are not allowed to share the *YouTube* metadata publicly, please contact us in case you are interested.

-To get our full dataset metadata including labels, similarity scores by *Re-MOVE* and *Ditto*, music ratios as a CSV run:
+To get our full dataset metadata including labels, similarity scores by *Re-MOVE* and *Ditto*, music ratios there are two options:

+### Option 1: Writing CSV

+Run the following to generate a CSV file named `shs1300.csv` with semicolon separators into the `data` subdirectory.
 ```
 python transformations.py
 ```

-This writes a CSV file named `shs1300.csv` with semicolon separators into the `data` subdirectory.
-or you can load the Dataframe using our provided Script (for instance when using a Jupyter Environment)
+### Option 2: Load Dataframe in Python

 ```
 import pandas as pd